Panasonic TVConsumerAffairs Unaccredited Brand

-- Studio Master Drive: A type of booster for 4K TVs, this technology produces even more vivid picture details and richer, more natural colors during darker scenes.
+Studio Master Drive: A type of booster for 4K TVs, this technology produces even more vivid picture details and richer, more natural colors during darker scenes.

-- LED backlight: An advanced design, LED backlighting produces a wider color range on TV screens.
+LED backlight: An advanced design, LED backlighting produces a wider color range on TV screens.

-- Intuitive design: The smart home screen is designed to adapt to you and give you just the content and apps you want; plus, you can use your remote by speaking into it.
+Intuitive design: The smart home screen is designed to adapt to you and give you just the content and apps you want; plus, you can use your remote by speaking into it.

-- XUMO Discovery: Content is recommended to you based on what you've previously watched through Amazon, Netflix and other apps.
+XUMO Discovery: Content is recommended to you based on what you've previously watched through Amazon, Netflix and other apps.

-- Separate processing: The Quad Core Pro engine separates the smart TV processing from the picture processing, so content streams smoother and pictures are crisper.
+Separate processing: The Quad Core Pro engine separates the smart TV processing from the picture processing, so content streams smoother and pictures are crisper.

-- Best for Movie and TV connoisseurs.
+Best for: Movie and TV connoisseurs.

-Panasonic TV Company Profile
+Panasonic TV Company Information

 - Company Name: